parthk1611/Portfolio/README.md

 2
 . **Interactive Project Cards**: The projects page showcases a collection of cards.
 Hovering over each card reveals its title, a quick summary, and icons leading to the deployed project and its associated GitHub repository.

-### 📬 Get in Touch

-Found something interesting?
-Want to chat about a project or just say hi?
-The contact form powered by EmailJS ensures that your messages reach me directly.
-Alternatively, you can always reach out to me via the provided social icons.

 ### 📜 License